chloecousin/Butterflies/README.md

 ## Project Overview
 The World Economic Forum states that Biodiversity is _'critically important'_ for 5 reasons, as it: ensures health and food security, helps fight disease, benefits business, provides livelihood, protects us

 The butterfly population has been widely studied across the world over the last decades.
 The butterflies are indeed thought to be one of the best indicators of a healthy environment.
 As they have short life cycles, they have quick responses to environmental changes.
-The purpose of this analysis is to :
-- understand how the butterflies population varies and
-- predict its evolution over the next years in the context of climate change
+The purpose of this analysis is to predict the  evolution of the butterfly population in the context of climate change and see if and how external factors affect them.

-To do so, we are conducting here a Time series analysis and trying different models:
+To do so, I am conducting here a Time series analysis with different approaches:
-- First with univariate models (SARIMA, Prophet)
+- __Preprocessing steps__ (varies with each model, but can include): scaling, stationarity, Grange causality test, Cointegration test...
-- Then, with multivariate models (VAR, Prophet) and using external factors to optimize the model accuracy
+- __Models__: univariates (butterfly values only with SARIMA, Prophet) and multivariates (using external factors to optimize the model accuracy with VAR, Prophet)

 ## Key Findings
 The model can be tested at: https://butterflies.streamlit.app/

 In the last notebook, I try to predict the butterfly population evolution, with the following steps and findings:

+1. __EDA__:
+   -
-1. __Data Preprocessing__:
+2. __Data Preprocessing__:
    - *Indicator for the butterfly population evolution*: the dataset have sightings information and we can deduce the number of surveys when the butterflies were counted.
 I chose butterfly per survey as the indicator of the butterfly population
    - *Location*: focus on one location, London
    - *Trend*: focus on trend only (not the seasonality / residuals), to make sure I am not capturing for example high temperatures during the summer as predictive of high number of butterflies